maxcelant/vault/Learning/Books/Kubernetes In Action/5 - Services：enabling clients to discover and talk to pods.md

 - Setting the `clusterIP` field to `None` makes a Service _headless_.
 - This means you k8s won't assign an IP to the service.
 - This will give you the Pod IP's directly.

-### Summary
-- Services are used to load balance a selection of Pods.
-- If you want to communicate to outside the cluster from inside, use Endpoints.
-- If you want to communicate from outside to inside the cluster, use Ingress/NodePort/LoadBalancer.
-- Ingress can be used to filter to different specific Services given the host name and path.